The Bays metro station

-The Bays railway station is an under construction station station on the Sydney Metro West that will serve the Bays Precinct.
+The Bays metro station is an underground Sydney Metro station currently under construction.
+Located on the Sydney Metro West line, it will serve the Bays Precinct.
 It is to be built between Glebe Island and White Bay Power Station and is scheduled to open with the rest of the line in 2032.

 There will be one new station entrance towards the south of White Bay, close to the proposed future Bays Waterfront Promenade.